 - Pressure/Temperature Gauge

 - ASME Pressure Relief Valve

 - Condensate Drain Trap (P/N 24060)

-- 2" Gas Supply Shutoff Valve
+- 2" Natural Gas and/or 1" Propane Gas Supply Shutoff Valve

 When optional accessories are ordered, they may be packed within the unit's shipping container, factory installed on the unit, or packed and shipped in a separate container.
 Any standard or optional accessories shipped loose should be identified and stored in a safe place until ready for installation or use.